POCONO WHITEWATER

 Lehigh River, Poconos

-Easy Whitewater Rafting is suitable for kids 4 and older because of the family-style rapids.
+Easy Whitewater Rafting is open to kids 4 and older because of the family-style rapids.
 Spend 2.5-3 hours based on the conditions of the river.

 Jim Thorpe River Adventures